History of Bond Insurance

 For your municipal bond issue, WM Financial Strategies will explore the feasibility of obtaining a municipal bond insurance policy.
 WM Financial Strategies begins with an analysis of your credit condition, the issue structure and current market trends.
 If, the acquisition of insurance appears to be feasible, WM Financial Strategies applies for a municipal bond insurance policy from one or more of the insurers listed above that maintains a high credit rating.
 If the issue qualifies for insurance, a recommendation whether to buy insurance is made based on the analysis described above (see "Assessing Feasibility").

 Since 2007, Moody's Investors Service, Standard & Poor's and Fitch have been reviewing bond insurers to determine their subprime exposure and whether their capital remains adequate to maintain their present ratings.
 Due to the loss of demand for bond insurance, insurers that do not have subprime exposure have also come under review.
-The table below is a summary of recent credit rating actions relating to insurers that were AAA rated prior to December 2007.
-(For a more detailed description of actions taken since October 2007 see Bond Insurance - Rating and Insurer Actions).
+The table below is a summary of credit rating actions relating to insurers that were AAA rated prior to December 2007.
+(For a more detailed description of actions taken since October 2007 see Bond Insurance and the Great Recession).

 Visit the Association of Financial Guaranty Insurers for additional information relating to municipal bond insurance.